Director of Operations and Programs Roberta Horowitz and a volunteer harvest a nearby garden for the Pantry.

 •Kids helping Kids—A Very Special Project.
 This is a great project for church and temple youth groups, school groups, or scout groups.

 Note: Before planning any volunteer project outside the Pantry, please contact: email@example.com

-When kids visit our pantry during the week of their birthday, with your help they can leave with a brightly decorated bag filled with cake mix, frosting, a greeting card, and a big birthday smile!
+When client's kids visit our Pantry during the week of their birthday, with your help they can leave with a brightly decorated bag filled with cake mix, frosting, a greeting card, and a big birthday smile!
 All you need to do is get plain paper (non-glossy) gift bags (approximately 5.25”w x 3.5"d x 8.25”h available at AC Moore, Oriental Trading, etc.).
 Bright colors can be fun, or you can decorate the outside with pictures of balloons, ribbons, rainbows . . . whatever means “birthday” to you.
 Fill each bag with a box of cake mix (be sure to check the expiration date; they should be good for at least 6 months into the future) and a container of frosting.
 Don’t forget a birthday card...hand-decorated is best!
 No candles or gifts, please.